JonmuxuPvP/BattleShipGame2D/README.md

 * Level 2: Also shoots randomly across the board, but upon hitting a ship, it will define four possible targets, shooting and discarding depending if the ship was hit or not.
 * Level 3: Randomly shoots using the parity pattern, or more like a checker board pattern (imagine a chess board, meaning it will only fire on black or white tiles).
 Since every ship has a minimum length of two, we discard fifty possible spots, thus making it more efficient to find ships.

-For reference if it wasn't clear enough, check out this webpage: https://www.datagenetics.com/blog/december32011/
+For reference if it wasn't clear enough, I recommend you check out this webpage: https://www.datagenetics.com/blog/december32011/

 ## Running the Game
 In order to play the game, you need to open up cmd or terminal depending on your OS and execute the jar file with the following command: